liferay/liferay-nativity/README.md

 ### Build

-After cloning the liferay-nativity github project, both LiferayNativityInjector and LiferayNativityFinder XCode projects should build without errors.
-The LiferayNativityFinder bundle should be referenced and copied by LiferayNativityInjector's project.
-LiferayNativity.osax is the scripting addition target built by LiferayNativityInjector.
+After cloning the liferay-nativity project, open LiferayNativity.xcworkspace and build using the LiferayNativity.osax scheme.
+The LiferayNativity.osax binary will be under LiferayNativityInjector's Products folder.
+You can ignore LiferayNativityFinder.bundle as it's already copied into LiferayNativity.osax's Resources folder.

 ### Deployment